BA (Hons)Music Performance and Production

 If you are applying from outside the UK, find information about entry requirements, visas and agents for your country here.

-For further information about UK, EU and international qualifications, please contact admissions.
+For further information about international qualifications, please see our course entry requirements document.

-Note to all international students requiring a visa:
+Note to all international students requiring a visa

 All international applicants need to be aware that the English language requirements to attend Solent University, and the English language requirements to obtain a visa from the Home Office, may be different.
 This means that if you meet the Solent University language requirement to gain a place on the course, you may still have to meet additional requirements to be granted with a visa by the Home Office.

-We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application and to take a look at this PDF document which outlines both Solent University and Home Office requirements for a number of language tests.
+We strongly advise all applicants to visit the Home Office website which outlines all the requirements for a successful visa application.

 Full-time